sikmat/Data-Analytics/README.md

 - Focus on ability of organization to analyze data.
 - Typically have denormalized design.
 Instead of data being distributed across multiple tables, denormalization results in wider tables than in an OLTP DB.
 - More efficient for analytical queries to read large amounts of data for a single table instead of incurring the cost of joining multiple tables together.
+- Remember, the greater the number of joins, the more complex the query.
+The more complex the query, the longer it takes to retrieve results.

+**Schema Concepts**
+- A **data warehouse** is a database that aggregates data from many transactional systems for analytical purposes.
+- Transactional data may come from systems that power the human resources, sales, marketing, and product divisions.
+A data warehouse facilitates analytics across the entire company.
+- A **data mart** is a subset of a data warehouse.
+Data warehouses serve the entire organization, whereas data marts focus on the needs of a particular department within the organization.
+For example, suppose an organization wants to do analytics on their employees to understand retention and career evolution trends.
+To satisfy that use case, you can create a data mart focusing on the human resources subject area from the data warehouse.

+- A **data lake** stores raw data in its native format instead of conforming to a relational database structure.
+- Using a data lake is more complex than a data warehouse or data mart, as it requires additional knowledge about the raw data to make it analytically useful.
+- Relational databases enforce a structure that encapsulates business rules and business logic, both of which are missing in a data lake.

+- For data warehouses and data marts, several design patterns exist for modeling data.
+- The structure of a database schema impacts analytical efficiency, particularly as the volume of data grows.
+- In addition to a schema's design, it is vital to consider the life cycle.
+- Life-cycle considerations include where data comes from, how frequently it changes, and how long it needs to persist.